Dolce&Gabbana, Fendi ready to party in Milan

 Long coats incorporated a wrap-around asymmetrical cape, a tailoring trick mimicked in trousers with a wraparound one-sided skirt.
 The effect was cozy and enveloping, offering a cocoon as we venture back out into the world.

 Fendi whimsy was on full display in the knit caps: one shaped like a cartoon-cool wig featuring a perky flip, or another beanie with fringe on the back.
 Capes and sweeping coats and scarves likewise finished with fringe.
 Bombers had an antique, worn feel.
-The color palate was most low-key tones of gray, oatmeal and burnt umber set off my mauve and lavender.
+The color palate was mostly low-key tones of gray, oatmeal and burnt umber set off mauve and lavender.
 Graphite beading caught the light on evening looks.